Nearly everyone has found a stray eyelash on their cheek at some point in time.

 Do Eyelashes Grow Back?

-Treating the underlying medical condition or secondary cause of eyelash loss can help get the growth cycle back on track.
+- Medical conditions.
+Most of the time, treating the underlying condition can help get the growth cycle back on track.

 How Long Do Eyelashes Take to Grow Back?

 Eyelashes take about 4 to 10 weeks to regrow.
 However, they might take longer depending on the cause of lash loss.
 For example, pulled or burned lashes can take 6 weeks to a couple of months to grow back.4

 For people with a health condition causing eyelashes to fall out, hair growth may not resume until the medical condition is treated and managed.
 People with alopecia areata can be effectively treated with a topical bimatoprost-induced eyelash growth serum.5

 What is the Eyelash Growth Cycle?

 The natural eyelash life cycle takes 5 to 11 months.
 It consists of three phases:

 Also known as the growth phase, anagen lasts about 1 to 2 months.
 During this phase, eyelashes grow longer and more pigmented (darker in color).
 The longer this phase lasts, the larger the eyelash.

 Catagen is a transition phase that lasts approximately 15 days.
 This is when the lash hair stops growing, and the follicle shrinks.